Wrongful Death Lawyer Tampa

 Who Can Sue for Wrongful Death in Florida?

-For example, if John Doe is killed in a motorcycle accident, the “Estate of John Doe” will be on the Complaint that is filed in Hillsborough Circuit Court or whatever county in which the motorcycle accident happened.
-Not all of a deceased family can bring a wrongful death lawsuit, it will depend on each individual case.
+For example, if John Doe is killed in a motorcycle accident in Tampa, the “Estate of John Doe” will be on the Complaint that is filed in Hillsborough Circuit Court.
+Not all of a deceased family can bring a wrongful death lawsuit in Tampa, it will depend on each individual case.
 For instance, if the wrongful death victim was married at the time of the accident, the spouse and children, if any, can bring a wrongful death law suit and receive compensation.
 If a minor child is tragically killed in a wrongful death accident, the parents will bring the lawsuit and receive compensation.
 If an unmarried adult with no children is the wrongful death victim, often a sibling will be the beneficiary.
 A big piece of the analysis as to who can bring a wrongful death case and who will receive the money from a wrongful death case is whether the deceased had completed some “Estate” planning before the accident.
 The most well known piece of paper for estate planning is the last will and testament or “Will.”
 In a Will, there will be a paragraph that names a “Personal Representative of the Estate.”
 This will be the person who is in charge of bringing a wrongful death lawsuit, although in reality that personal representative will hire a wrongful death attorney to represent the personal representative and the estate in the wrongful death lawsuit.

 Every personal injury case and wrongful death case must have two things: (1) liability and (2) damages.
 Liability means, in the most basic sense, was the accident someone else’s fault?
 You cannot sue if you were totally at fault in an accident, but, keep in mind, if a client was only partially at fault and someone else was partially at fault, too, then the client may have a personal injury or wrongful death case, though their compensation will be reduced by the percentage they were themselves at fault.